CompuTec/computec-docs/docs/processforce/user-guide/system-initialization/general-settings/qc-tab.md

 **Create Quality Control Document on MOR state** – This option determines if a related Quality Control is to be created upon a Manufacturing Order status change.
 It is possible to set a shift in one status or turn the option off ('No' on the drop-down list).

 **Create QC Document for Operation on MOR state** – This option specifies whether a related Quality Control should be created for an Operation when the status of a Manufacturing Order changes.
 You can configure a status shift or disable this feature by selecting 'No' from the drop-down list.
-It is required to check the [QC Active checkbox](../../routings/operations.md)for this option to be available for a specific Operation.
+It is required to check the [QC Active checkbox](../../routings/operations.md) for this option to be available for a specific Operation.

 **Update Items Properties in QC Test Protocol by updating Item Details Properties** – if this checkbox is checked, Item Properties in the Quality Control Test Protocol are automatically updated when the related Item Details Properties are updated.